 Join us for worship in the First Evangelical Center (FEC) Sanctuary located at 604 Market St. This service includes a Biblically-based sermon, Scripture readings, prayer, and times for meditation.
 You can dress casually or wear your Sunday best; we want you to come as you are.

-You must pre-register to attend.
+Please pre-register for the Sanctuary Service.
+It’s so helpful when you do!
 When you are registering, we ask that you select either “Volunteer” if you will be serving in a specific capacity, or “Congregant” if you will be attending worship normally.
+If you cannot do it on your own on the computer, please contact the Church Office at either 570 – 322 – 3572 or [email protected].

 Sundays, 8:00 AM/9:30 AM/11:00 AM